 - Business School Admission committees get access to your accepted GMAT scores only.
 Out of these scores, they consider the highest GMAT score in the MBA application process.

-- There are 2 types of score reports – an unofficial report which you receive immediately after the test and official report which you receive within 20 calendar days.
+- There are 2 types of score reports – an unofficial report which you receive immediately after the test and an official report which you receive within 20 calendar days.

 - GMAT score has the highest weight-age in the MBA application process and is an important factor in getting a scholarship for your dream MBA Program.